Emperor Go-Toba: Non-political activities

 Despite the limits on his political powers, he developed skills as a calligrapher, painter, musician, poet, critic, and editor, although the majority of his activities took place after his abdication aged 18 (as the abdication freed him from 'the ceremonial prison of the imperial palace').

-Besides his enthusiasm for archery, equestrianism, and swordsmanship, Go-Toba was a great lover of swords themselves, and over the course of several years summoned the most talented swordsmiths in the land to his court where they were given honorary titles and invited to teach the emperor their craft.
-He became a respectable swordsmith himself, and it was his patronage and encouragement of this art that gave birth to Japan's 'Golden Age' of bladesmithing.
-His contribution to the art is still held in such high esteem, that even today a tradition is maintained in sword literature that he is the first swordsmith to be discussed.
+Besides his enthusiasm for archery, equestrianism, and swordsmanship, Go-Toba was a great lover of swords.
+He summoned swordsmiths to his court where they were given honorary titles.
+They taught the emperor their craft.
+As a result he became a respectable swordsmith himself.
+It was his patronage and encouragement of this art that gave birth to Japan's 'Golden Age' of bladesmithing.
+His contribution to the art is still held in high esteem.
+Even today a tradition maintains how in sword literature he is the first and foremost swordsmith discussed.

 His greatest contribution to literature is the Shin Kokinshū (The New Anthology of Ancient and Modern Waka), which Japanese has considered one of three major influential waka anthologies along Man'yōshū and Kokin Wakashū.
 He ordered its creation and took part in the working group as an editor.
 He revived the Office of Waka (和歌所) and made it the headquarters of this edition.
 He held many utakai (waka parties) and utaawase (waka competitions).
 Not only the creator and organizer, he acted as a critic, and wrote the style of waka in general and criticism of his contemporary poets.